|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 After bombing the target, at 11:27 over Astrolabe Bay at 5,000' the bombers were intercepted by Ki-43 Oscars of the 24th Sentai led by W.O.
 Katsuaki Kira (misidentified as A6M3 Hamps).
 The Oscars diving at both B-17 and making simultaneous high frontal attacks.
 The third Oscar attacked this B-17 from 3 o'clock position hitting this bomber.

 This B-17 went into a 45 degree dive with inboard engines smoking and hit the sea in a glide and broke up on impact, but did not explode or burn.
-The crash site was estimated as 100 yards offshore from the mouth of Mindjim River near Bogadjim.
+The crash site was estimated to be roughly 100 yards offshore from the mouth of Mindjim River to the east of Bogadjim on the north coast of New Guinea.
 No trace of the crew was seen by the three other B-17s that observed the crash.

 |Discussion Forum||Daily Updates||Reviews||Museums||Interviews & Oral Histories|